sanjanagupta16/data-512/README.md

 # data-512
-For Data 512 - Human Centered Design at UW
+For Data 512 - Human Centered Design course at the University of Washington.